 The school operates as what it terms a "School of Sanctuary," emphasising inclusion and welcoming families who may be navigating complex circumstances.
 A substantial proportion of pupils live in families supported by pupil premium funding, and the school's track record with disadvantaged learners is one of its particular strengths.
 Yet there is no sense of deficit here; the school identifies barriers to learning for every child and takes responsibility for removing them.

-The headline figures speak clearly.
-In the latest available data, 91% of pupils met the expected standard in reading, writing, and mathematics combined, compared to the England average of 62%.
-This 29-percentage-point gap is substantial and sustained.
+The headline figures still speak clearly.
+In the 2024-25 / 2025 dataset, 90% of pupils met the expected standard in reading, writing, and mathematics combined.
+That is a strong all-round result, and it is backed up by very high subject-level expected-standard figures.

-The school ranks 56th in England for primary KS2 outcomes (FindMySchool ranking), placing it in the elite tier of primary schools in England.
-Within Huddersfield, it holds the first position locally among the city's primary schools.
+The school ranks 138th in England for primary academic performance and 850th overall out of 14,978 schools on the FindMySchool ranking, while holding 1st place locally among Huddersfield primary schools.
 These are not marginal gains; they represent the difference between good and exceptional.

 Many children enter the nursery at very early stages of English language acquisition.
 The inspection noted that children often begin with starting points below those typically found, particularly in personal, social, and emotional development and communication.
 The fact that the school then moves these pupils to above-average attainment by age 11 indicates a highly effective approach to language development and scaffold-building.
 The inspectors found that children make excellent progress in the early years, suggesting the EYFS provision is a significant strength and not merely a precursor to more serious learning.